EnvModellingGroup/hrds/README.md

 File('bathy.pvd').write(bathymetry2d)
 ```

-These images show the original data in QGIS (note the "edges" between rasters
+These images show the original data in QGIS (note the "edges" between rasters,
-and the output from the above code.
+higlighted by the arrows in the right
+hand close-up).
+The figure also shows the buffer regions created around the
+two higher resolution datasets (bottom left).

 ![Input data](https://github.com/EnvModellingGroup/hdrs/blob/master/docs/original_bathy_data_sml.png)

+After running the code above, we produce this blended dataset.
+The mesh is shown in the
+lower left, with a close-up on the right.
+Mesh varied in resolution from
+2000m to 50m.
+Note the three bathymetric highs (yellow) near the Gebco label above
+are smoothed in the buffer region and there is no longer the obvious line
+between the Gebco data and the EMod data.

 ![Blended bathymetry data on the multiscale mesh](https://github.com/EnvModellingGroup/hdrs/blob/master/docs/blended_rasters_with_mesh_sml.png)

 Community